top of page

 Eslyn Hinmon, the members hosted storytellers and visitors from across the country, Canada and the Caribbean.
 The 5 day conference included workshops, performances in the schools, historical tours and an African marketplace.
 Throughout the years, members of the Griots' Circle have been honored with awards at this annual event.
 Also the Growing Griots, a youth storytelling program, has produced dynamic young storytellers who perform nationally and locally.
 The Griots' Circle continues to network with storytellers and storytelling organizations nationwide.

-John "The Kinderman" Taylor was a three-time Emmy Award winning storyteller, and longtime member of Griots' Circle of Maryland.
+John "The Kinderman" Taylor was a three-time Emmy Award winning storyteller, and longtime member of the Griots' Circle of Maryland.